beam-telemetry/telemetry_metrics_statsd/README.md

 Supervisor.start_link(children, ...)
 ```

-By default the reporter sends metrics to localhost:8125 - both hostname and port number can be
+By default the reporter sends metrics to 127.0.0.1:8125 - both hostname / IP and port number can be
 configured using the `:host` and `:port` options.
 You can also configure the prefix for all the
 published metrics using the `:prefix` option.